5 Things We’ve Learned from Paris Kitchens

 3. Induction cooktops are common.

-Downsized fridges are not the only thing I noticed in many Paris kitchens; cooking ranges get downsized, too, and sometimes non-existent.
-You'll often find a small induction cooktop instead of a full-sized range.
+Downsized fridges are not the only thing I noticed in many Paris kitchens; cooking ranges get downsized, too, and are sometimes non-existent.
+You’ll often find a small induction cooktop instead of a full-sized range.

 Induction technology is still gaining ground in the United States, but it’s widely used in Europe.
 Induction cooktops take up little space, and because they generate an electric current through a magnetic field (instead of by flame), you won’t burn yourself or something else if your prep work spills over onto the cooktop — a not-uncommon occurrence in a tiny kitchen!